-Allow a Philadelphia Truck Accident Attorney to Defend You
+Get a Philadelphia Truck Accident Attorney to Fight for You

-Local Truck Accident Attorney Edith Pearce and The Pearce Law Firm protect victims injured in accidents across Philadelphia.
+Local truck accident attorney Edith Pearce and The Pearce Law Firm protect victims injured in accidents across Philadelphia and South Jersey.
 Motorists left with painful injuries due to a poor decision by a truck driver should not have to wait to receive compensation for expensive hospital bills and any costs of rehabilitation to come.
 We can make sure insurance companies can’t ignore your suffering and deny your right to compensation.

-Edith Pearce has years of experience representing truck accident victims and has won millions in settlements for them.
+Edith Pearce has years of experience representing accident victims and has won millions in truck accident settlements for them.
 She earned a 2.6 million dollar settlement after a women’s hockey team slammed into a parked tractor-trailer on the side of the road.

 PennDOT also tracked the causes of large truck accidents over the year.
 Malfunctions and breakdowns played a big part in the hazards trucks present on local roads.